redox-os/book/src/creating-proper-pull-requests.md

 # Creating Proper Pull Requests

-In order for changes you have made to be added to redox, or other related projects, it is necessary to have someone review your changes, and merge them into the official repository.
+In order for changes you have made to be added to Redox, or other related projects, it is necessary to have someone review your changes, and merge them into the official repository.

 This is done by preparing a feature branch, and submitting a merge request.